statikfintechllc/Ascend-Institute/docs/README.md

 <div align="center">

 ### 🔱 StatikFinTech, LLC 🔱
- *Behind AscendAI, and the Autonomous Movement for the People*
+ *Behind GremlinGPT, and the Local Autonomous Movement for the People*
   <em>
     This isn’t a dev team.
 It’s not a startup.
 It’s not polished.
     Its the Future.